jried31/UVGAD/SerialUsbDriver/README.txt

 == PORTING TO ANDROID PROJECT ==

+1. Import the project into Eclipse.
-1. Right-click the project you wish to port and select 'Build Path' -> 'Configure Build Path'.
+2. Right-click the project you wish to port and select 'Build Path' -> 'Configure Build Path'.
-2. Click the 'Android' tab.
+3. Click the 'Android' tab.
-3. Click the 'Add...' button and select 'SerialUsbDriver'.
+4. Click the 'Add...' button and select 'SerialUsbDriver'.
-4. Create a new class that extends the 'Application' class (e.g. MyRunsCollectorApplication) and fill in the following:
+5. Create a new class that extends the 'Application' class (e.g. MyRunsCollectorApplication) and fill in the following:

 import edu.repo.ucla.serialusbdriver.UsbSensorManager;